senam86/fs11-mvp/README.md

 # fs11-mvp

-This app seeks to connect expats together.
-It is also a community app that will be used to share insights of places already visited to give an idea of what someone could get into => the goal is to rate places.
+This app seeks to connect african expats together.
+It is a community app that will be used to share insights of places already visited to give an idea of what someone could get into => the goal is to rate places.

 ## Setup